 There are three Associate degree options, University Studies, General Studies, and Specified Palomar Major.
-The District and General Education Requirements listed under V and VI apply to all options.
+The District and General Education Requirements listed below apply to all options.

-Option I: University Studies
+Option I - University Studies

-An Associate degree that provides completion of a general education transfer pattern including many, if not all, lower-division major preparation requirements for students transferring to either the California State University or University of California System.
+An Associate degree that provides completion of a general education transfer pattern inlcuding many, if not all, lower-division major preparation requirements for students transferring to either the California State University or University of California System.
 Students may select from ten emphases based on their transfer major.